New from the Lab·The Compass — an open moral reasoning standard for AI, tested across frontier modelsExplore →

 3

-Customers, staff, partners, and local communities can ask others to match the standard.
+Customers, staff, partners, and communities can compare the disclosure with a public standard.

 4